The page has been translated by Gen AI.

 South Korea (kr-south) region constraints

-If bucket access control is set to enabled, you can add a public IP allowance.
+If the bucket’s access control is set to enabled, you can add a public IP allowance.

-Object Storage in to add Public IP access permission, follow the steps below.
+To add Public IP access permission in Object Storage, follow the steps below.

-1. All Services > Storage > Object Storage Click the menu.
-Service Home page will be navigated to.
+1. Click the All Services > Storage > Object Storage menu.
+Navigate to the Service Home page.

-3. Object Storage List page, click the resource (bucket) to set access control.
-Navigate to the Object Storage Details page.
+3. On the Object Storage List page, click the resource (bucket) for which you want to set access control.
+You will be taken to the Object Storage Details page.

-4. Object Storage Details page, check if access control is enabled.
+4. On the Object Storage Details page, verify that access control is enabled.

-• If Access control is unused, click the Edit button, then in the Access control popup change access control to Enabled.
+• If Access Control is Disabled, click the Edit button, then change Access Control to Enabled in the Access Control popup.

-• Only when access control is enabled, the Allow IP Access, Allow Service Resources, Allow Cloud Functions Service list is displayed.
+• When access control is enabled, only the Allow IP Access, Allow Service Resources, Allow Cloud Functions Service lists are displayed.

 6. Enter the Public IP to allow access, and click the Add button.